Search the Health Library

 - Note: We require that one letter be from emergency medicine physicians from the U.S.A. but it is suggested that two of your letters come from emergency physicians.

 - The hospital accepts ONLY J1 visas.

 - One year of U.S. clinical experience is required.

-The interview day begins with a program overview by the Residency Directors.
+The interview day begins with a program overview by the Program Director.
 That is followed by Chairman's Hour, a lunch with the residents, a tour of The Johns Hopkins Hospital, and interviews with three faculty members.
 Your day will end around 4:30 p.m.
 You will be invited to attend an applicant reception with current residents the evening before your interview day.